 The fact that it’s totally customisable, there’s no need to decorate, everything is in one place, and there’s room to write as much detail as you can is the biggest plus of a bujo over any other planner I’ve used.

-I still use my Google calendar a little bit, but want to decrease my reliance on it.
-I will put a post together soon explaining how I combine the two.
+I still use Google Calendar to plan, but want to decrease my reliance on it.
+To find out how I combine bullet journaling with Google Calendar, please visit here.

 If you’re already a bujo devotee I’d love to hear any tips that you have to make your bujo your ultimate planning assistant.